-Let’s focus in on what you needed nutritionally immediately after training, otherwise known as the post workout, to ensure the stress you inflicted upon yourself in the gym will be worthwhile.
+Let’s focus on what you needed nutritionally immediately after training, otherwise known as the post-workout, to ensure the stress you inflicted upon yourself in the gym will be worthwhile.

 Strategy #3: Have Your Next Meal Ready to Go

 The final piece of the puzzle in the post-workout is to make sure that you have a whole food meal ready to consume within about an hour after you’ve consumed your shake.